-TAMPA, Fla. – The Florida State Golf Association Championship season will get underway this week in Wellington, Florida, with the 72nd Women’s International Four-Ball at The Wanderers Club.
+TAMPA, Fla. – The FSGA Championship season will get underway next week in Wellington with the 73rd Women’s International Four-Ball at The Wanderers Club.

 This historic championship is the last stop on the Orange Blossom Tour, after the Harder Hall, SALLY and Ione D. Jones/Doherty.
 Here are five things to know before the championship begins on Wednesday.

-The 2019 field is made up of some of the best amateur golfers in the country.
-Twelve players in the field have combined to win more than 15 USGA Championships, while there are 16 FSGA champions.
+The 2020 field is made up of some of the best amateur golfers in the country.
+Ten players in the field have combined to win more than 15 USGA Championships, while there are 10 FSGA champions.

 FSGA Players of the Year in the Hunt

 This year’s field includes six past FSGA Players of the Year, including Stasi.
 The 2015 Player of the Year, Tara Joy-Connelly will tee it up with South Carolina native, Dawn Woodard.